 Some ATVs tend to be harder on the battery than others.

 The gasses created from overcharging a battery are highly explosive.
-A small spark can lead to a potentially fatal explosion.
+A tiny spark can lead to a potentially fatal explosion.
 So if your battery is getting hot, keep this in mind and be careful not to create any sparks.